peterampazzo/dtu-02805-website/src/content/how-do-artist-collaborate.md

 Each of these parameters will be held against the level of collaborations which directly translates to the degree of the nodes of the network.

-Before starting it is intersting to take a look at the Top collaborators of the Network, thus the _kings and queens of collaborations_:
+Before starting it is intersting to take a look at the Top collaborators of the Network, in other words the _kings and queens of collaborations_: